TomGeorgi/Ubiquitous-Computing/Laboratory_Three/Documentation.md

 -
     We chose the language Rust as our language because it is fast and stable.
     A big advantage is that we can easily include "libraries".
-In Rust they are called crates and these are the crates that we used:
+In Rust they are called crates.

+    These are the crates that we used:

     - [philipshue](https://crates.io/crates/philipshue)
         - For controlling the hue bridge and lamp